porterjamesj/website/content/blog/maze.md

-visualization tools, so representing the maze this way this is a good starting point. `digraph` means that the edges in this graph have a direction (i.e. just because you can go from room X to room Y doesn't mean you can go from Y back to X). `1 -> 20;`, means that you can reach room 20 from room 1, and so on.
+visualization tools, so representing the maze this way this is a good starting point. `digraph` means that the edges in this graph have a direction (i.e. just because you can go from room X to room Y doesn't mean you can go from Y back to X).
+The line `1 -> 20;` means that you can reach room 20 from room 1, and so on.

 Next, I used `graphviz` to draw a picture of the graph: